CCD729/ccd729.github.io/_pages/projects.md

 <p style="color: rgb(100, 100, 100); margin-bottom: 0.6rem;">Mod description</p>
 An _Age of Empires 4_ mod that illustrates a capture-the-flag 2-player scenario in a crafted map.
 <br><br>
-This mod was an independent study project where we connected to Age 4 dev team members (from _World's Edge_ Studio, a studio of Xbox Game Studios, Microsoft), including Senior Producer Seb Grinke and Yasemin Kuyumcu.
+This mod was an independent study project where we connected to Age 4 dev team members (from _World's Edge_, a studio of _Xbox Game Studios, Microsoft_), including Senior Producer _Seb Grinke_ and _Yasemin Kuyumcu_.
 After generating a good idea around the Capture-the-Flag game mode, our team worked closely with the dev team and the modding community throughout the development process.
 As the lead gameplay programmer, I learned to write Lua script with Age 4's content editor and implemented the game mode prototype from 0 experience.
 After integrating the crafted map, I ported the game mode into a map scenario.
 I tweaked the details around core mechanics, including winning condition, objective UI, and flag respawn/tracking in fog-of-war.
 We conducted two playtests in an observation room and several with peer volunteers from all skill levels.
-Then the mod is published to the Age 4 mod's page with live updates and is ready for players to enjoy.
+Then we published the mod to the Age 4 mod's page with live updates and is ready for players to enjoy.

 ## [AI Generated Sound Effects for Games](https://www.gamesoundcon.com/schedule)<br>(Link to GameSoundCon 2022 event schedule, the talk is on Wednesday, October 26, at 11:50 am - 12:20 pm by Brian Hansen)